augustinecyr/foose/README.md

 4. Club badges appearing beside team names in leaguetable.html.
 5. Changed to p class="display-5" for header of the app.
 6. Completed all styling and display of information for League Table.
+7. Discovered a display issue on mobile browser.